hdShang/arxiv-daily/docs/cs-AI/2025-12-23/papers/251220275v1-graph-symbolic-policy-enforcement-and-control-g-spec-a-neuro-symboli.md

 ---
 layout: default
-title: Graph-Symbolic Policy Enforcement and Control (G-SPEC): A Neuro-Symbolic Framework for Safe Agentic AI in 5G Autonomous Networks
+title: "Graph-Symbolic Policy Enforcement and Control (G-SPEC): A Neuro-Symbolic Framework for Safe Agentic AI in 5G Autonomous Networks"
 ---

 # Graph-Symbolic Policy Enforcement and Control (G-SPEC): A Neuro-Symbolic Framework for Safe Agentic AI in 5G Autonomous Networks